 The Upper School at Ashley Hall features a dynamic and supportive community of faculty, staff, and students and includes seventh through twelfth grades.
 By emphasizing the growth of the individual through hands-on learning, the Upper School fully prepares students to become self-reliant, independent thinkers.

 Classes promote student-directed conversations where everyone’s voice is heard and respected, and community partnerships connect students with valuable professional experiences and mentorships.
 With each succeeding year, students in the Upper School discover more opportunities to exercise their critical thinking through interdisciplinary studies such as those required by the Oral Defense Project, the Senior Thesis, and the Senior Project.
 Throughout, a global perspective infuses coursework and inspires extensive educational travel programs to both national and international destinations.

 Take a Virtual Tour of the Upper School

 Register for a Division Virtual Meetup

 This one-hour live videoconference is the perfect way to learn more about one of Ashley Hall’s unique divisions!
-It will be led by an Assistant Director of Admission and the Division Director.
+It will be led by the Director of Admission and the Division Director.
 Guests will hear program specifics related to the division as well as special attributes of the Ashley Hall community.
 The Meetup will use the Zoom video conference platform, and upon registration, you will receive an email with specific Zoom details as well as an email reminder the day before the event.